Tōshi Yoshida: Wartime

 Yoshida's adult career began under adverse circumstances.
 Yoshida was still an apprentice in the Yoshida family system.
 He had little, if any, artistic autonomy from his father.
 1936 was the beginning of military dictatorship, under which art was under censorship.
 In 1943, Yoshida produced oil paintings that depict factory workers and civilians engaging in war production.
 After the war, because of economic hardship, Yoshida published seventeen landscape works in 1951 for American personnel and their wives.

 Postwar turn to abstract expressionism

 The death of his father in 1950 marked Tōshi's total break from his past and from naturalism.
 In 1952, Yoshida began a series of abstract woodcuts, influenced by his brother, Hodaka Yoshida.
 In 1953, Tōshi traveled to the United States, Mexico, London, and the Near East.
 He made presentations in thirty museums and galleries in eighteen states.
 From 1954 to 1973, Yoshida made three hundred nonobjective prints.

+Friendship with Bill Zacha

+In 1964, Yoshida met visiting American artist Bill Zacha.
+This led to Yoshida visiting and teaching at the Mendocino Art Center in 1971.
+After returning to Japan, Yoshida founded an art center in Miasa, Nagano.
+The friendship between Yoshida and Zacha became the basis for a sister city relationship between Mendocino and Miasa, formalized in 1980.